-This curriculum is valid for all students who started their studies since the winter term 2011/2012 or later.
-For questions regarding the old curriculum, please contact us.
+This curriculum is valid for all students who have started their studies from winter term 2016/2017 on.

 Each student has to complete in total 120 credits for the come.tum program, 90 credits from the courses and 30 credits from the master´s thesis.
 The 90 credits achieved through course work are divided into 3 parts.